Nazeeh21/wave-portal-svelte/README.md

 };
 ```
 We have our **Ethereum Environment** ready, so let's get our Smart Contract.
-Delete `Greeter.sol` under the `contracts` folder in the root directory and create a new file namely `WavePortal.sol`.
+Delete `Greeter.sol` under the `code/wave-portal-starter-boilerplate/contracts` folder in the root directory and create a new file namely `WavePortal.sol`.
 In this new file, paste the Smart contract from below.

 Your `WavePortal.sol` file should look like this.
 ```solidity